Range Map

 Key Features for GA Buyers

-Centerline thrust safety.
-The Skymaster’s defining feature is the complete absence of asymmetric thrust on engine failure.
-A single-engine emergency in the 337 is a workload and performance problem, not a control problem.
-The aircraft has a published single-engine climb rate of approximately 300 FPM: modest, but positive and predictable.
-For pilots who want genuine twin redundancy without the V_mc exposure of conventional twins, the Skymaster makes a compelling case.
+• Centerline-thrust safety.
+The Skymaster’s signature is the complete absence of asymmetric thrust on engine failure.
+A single-engine emergency is a workload and performance problem, not a control problem.
+Single-engine climb is modest, roughly 300 fpm, but positive and predictable.
+For a buyer who wants genuine twin redundancy without V_mc exposure, the case is strong.

-Visibility and cabin.
-The high wing and absence of wing-mounted engines provide outstanding downward and lateral visibility.
-This was a significant factor in the O-2’s selection for forward air control duty.
+• Visibility and cabin.
+The high wing and centerline engines give outstanding downward and lateral visibility, a major reason the O-2 was chosen for forward air control.
 The cabin seats up to six, though four with baggage is the practical mission.

-Useful load.
-The 337G/H carries approximately 1,500 lbs of useful load, competitive with the Cessna 210 and meaningfully better than most four-seat singles.
+• Useful load.
+The 337G/H carries roughly 1,500 lb of useful load, enough for its seats with meaningful fuel and baggage.

 Trade-offs

 • Maintenance complexity.
-Two engines, two propellers, a complex gear system, and the rear engine’s difficult access make the 337 a genuine maintenance challenge.
-Expect annual inspection costs of $4,000 or more.
-The rear engine in particular requires a specialist and runs hotter than the front due to its enclosed cowl position.
+Two engines, two propellers, a complex gear system, and difficult rear-engine access make the 337 a real maintenance commitment.
+Expect annual inspection costs around $4,000 or more.

-• Rear engine TBO.
-Both IO-360-G engines carry a 1,500-hour TBO, shorter than most IO-360 variants in single-engine applications.
-The rear engine typically reaches TBO first.
-With two engines to overhaul at roughly $20,000 each, the total reserve is significant.
+• Rear-engine thermal load.
+The rear pusher runs hotter in its enclosed cowl and typically reaches the 1,500-hour TBO first.
+With two engines to overhaul at roughly $47,000 each, the reserve is significant.

 • Not fast.
-Cruise speed of 144 KTAS at sea level is unimpressive for a twin.
-The 337 trades speed for its safety concept.
-Pilots seeking cross-country performance should look at the turbocharged or pressurized variants (T337, P337).
+Cruise of about 144 KTAS is unremarkable for a twin; the 337 trades speed for its safety concept.
+Buyers wanting more reach should look at the turbocharged or pressurised variants.

 See Also

-• Cessna P337 Pressurized Skymaster – pressurized and turbocharged variant; adds cabin pressurization and altitude performance at substantially higher cost and complexity
+• Cessna P337 Pressurized Skymaster – the turbocharged, pressurised sibling; flight-levels comfort and near-200-knot cruise at higher cost and complexity.
+Compare

-• Piper PA-34 Seneca – conventional twin in the same class; faster cruise and a larger buyer pool, with the V_mc considerations the Skymaster avoids
+• Piper PA-34 Seneca – a conventional twin in the same class; faster cruise and a larger buyer pool, with the V_mc considerations the Skymaster avoids.
+Compare

-• Beech Baron 55 – lighter and more affordable Baron variant; a common alternative for buyers weighing the Skymaster’s safety concept against conventional twin performance
+• Beechcraft Baron 55 – a lighter, more affordable Baron; a common cross-shop for buyers weighing the safety concept against conventional twin performance.
+Compare

-• Beech 58 Baron – the larger, more capable Baron; stronger cruise performance and range, at a higher price point
+• Beechcraft Baron 58 – the larger, more capable Baron; stronger cruise and range at a higher price.
+Compare

 Technical Specifications